noi-techpark/odh-docs/source/intro.rst

  Introduction
 ==============

+.. versionchanged:: 2022.03 moved sections `Getting Involved` and `Accessing the Open Data Hub` as part of this section.

 This is the website of the |ODH| documentation, a collection of technical resources about the |odh| project.
 The website serves as the main resource portal for everyone interested in accessing the data or